linhnvtit/quick-image/README.md

 # Quick Image
 QuickImage is a lightweight Android library designed for image usage in Jetpack Compose.
 With QuickImage, you can efficiently use images from remote sources.
-This library loads images with considerably higher speed and lower resource consumption compared to others.

 # Gradle